Renters' Guide to Broker Fees in NYC and No Fee Options

 What is a Broker Fee in NYC?

-You must pay the fee to the broker when you submit your application or before you sign the lease, you don’t get it back when you move out.
+You must pay the fee to the broker either when you submit your application or before you sign the lease.
+Once you pay it, that money is gone forever.
+You don’t get it back when you move out.

 Do I Have to Pay a Broker Fee in NYC?

 If you find an apartment offered directly by the landlord or property manager, and submit your application through their leasing office, you will avoid a broker fee.

 After all, you're not working with a broker...so you don't have to pay one.

 This is exactly what you get on RENTBETTA.com, where we've collected all the no fee landlords and property managers in NYC and connect you directly with them to book a tour and apply.

 For every apartment listing on the site, you'll send a message or email directly to the leasing office for the property, not a broker middleman.